June 23, 2016

-OFFICES OF THE FIRST CONGRESSIONAL DISTRICT OF MISSISSIPPI TO REMAIN OPEN TO SERVE AND ASSIST CONSTITUENTS
+OFFICES OF THE SECOND CONGRESSIONAL DISTRICT OF PENNSYLVANIA TO REMAIN OPEN TO SERVE AND ASSIST CONSTITUENTS

-Washington, D.C. – The Washington, D.C. office and the district offices of the late Representative Alan Nunnelee will continue to serve the people of the First Congressional District of Mississippi under the supervision of the Clerk of the House of Representatives.
-Representative Nunnelee passed away on February 6, 2015.
+Washington, D.C. -- The Washington, D.C., office and the district office of former Representative Chaka Fattah continue to serve the people of the Second Congressional District of Pennsylvania under the supervision of the Clerk of the House of Representatives.
+Representative Fattah resigned from Congress effective June 23, 2016.

-The Washington, D.C. office and the Mississippi district offices are presently open on a daily basis to accommodate congressional business.
-Under House rules, the Clerk manages the offices when a Member dies, resigns, or is expelled.
+The Washington, D.C., office and the Pennsylvania district office are presently open on a daily basis to accommodate congressional business.
+Under House Rules, the Clerk manages the offices when a Member dies, resigns, or is expelled.
 This authority, which does not include voting representation, continues until a successor is elected to fill the vacant seat.
-This is the second vacancy to occur during the 114th Congress.
-Eleven vacancies occurred in the 113th Congress due to resignation or death.
+This is the fifth vacancy to occur during the 114th Congress.
+Eleven vacancies occurred in the 113th Congress.

-The Washington office is currently located in 1427 Longworth House Office Building, Washington, D.C.
-20515, telephone (202) 225-4306.
-Mail addressed to the Office of the First Congressional District of Mississippi will be delivered through the internal House mail distribution system.
+The Washington office is located in 2301 Rayburn House Office Building, Washington, DC 20515, telephone (202) 225-4001.
+Mail addressed to the Office of the Second Congressional District of Pennsylvania will be delivered through the internal House mail distribution system.

 The district offices are located at 2401 N. 54th Street, Philadelphia, Pennsylvania 19131.

 Requests for further details should be directed to the Office of the Clerk: